Chaitanya-cpc/zerodha-multi-login/README.md

 - If you encounter issues with the Chrome driver, try updating Chrome to the latest version.
 - If 2FA fails, verify that your TOTP secret key is correct or try using a PIN instead.
-- For detailed debugging, use the `-v` flag to enable verbose logging.
+- For detailed debugging, use the `-v` flag for verbose logging.
+- Check the log files in the `logs` directory for more information.

 ## License